PBearson/ESP32_Flash_Encryption_Tutorial/README.md

 ### 1. Install the ESP-IDF extension
 Our new Ubuntu VM is intalled with the ESP-IDF extension.
 If you do not want to install it yourself, please download it at the specified website.

-Otherwise, please follow [this tutorial](https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/tutorial/install.md) to iinstall it within VS Code.
+Otherwise, please follow [this tutorial](https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/tutorial/install.md) to install it within VS Code.

 ### 2. Download this repository